-Josh Daggett is the lead pastor at Living Waters and has been the preaching pastor since the church was founded in 2008.
-Josh was born in Creston, Iowa in 1981 but spent most of his growing-up years in Winterset, Iowa.
+Josh Daggett is the lead pastor at Living Waters Fellowship in Des Moines, Iowa and has been the preaching pastor since the church was founded in 2008.
+He was born in Creston, Iowa in 1981 but spent most of his growing-up years in Winterset, Iowa.
 Josh graduated from Winterset High School in 2000.
-He earned his Bachelors degree (Pastoral Major, Greek Minor) from Faith Baptist Bible College in 2004.
-He earned his Masters degree (Biblical Studies) from Faith Baptist Seminary in 2005.
+He earned his Bachelor’s degree (Pastoral Major, Greek Minor) from Faith Baptist Bible College in 2004 and earned his Master’s degree (Biblical Studies) from Faith Baptist Seminary in 2005.
+Josh and his wife, Danielle, have been married fourteen years and have four children.
+He has been an ABWE Board member since 2012.

 Josh’s Testimony in His Own Words…